 to Department Directors.
 "Employee Evaluation Form" Means the documented form and associated resources adopted by the First Nation for the purpose of measuring the performance of employees.
 "Employee/Employees" Refers to an/all individual/individuals employed by the QMFNB.
 "Employer" Means the Qalipu Mi'kmaq First Nation Band and Subsidiaries of the Band as noted in section 1.1.
 "Fiscal Period" Means the fiscal period of the Band, that is, the period commencing on the April 1st of a calendar year up to and including March 31st of the following calendar year.
 "Full- Time Employee" Means an employee who works 35 hours or more per week and has been classified by the Band as being a full- time employee.
 "Hiring Officer" Means the Manager or Officer who is assigned responsibility for recruitment and selection of an individual to fill an approved vacant position, under the direction of the Senior Manager.
 "HR Manager" Means the employee who is responsible for the coordination and provision of all human resources related support required by employees and Council.
-"HR Manager" "HR Records" coordination and provision of all human resources related coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which would be considered HR Records: coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which would be considered HR Records: Attendance and absence records coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which would be considered HR Records: Attendance and absence records Automatic bank deposit form coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which would be considered HR Records: Attendance and absence records Automatic bank deposit form Offer and/or confirmation of employment letters coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which would be considered HR Records: Attendance and absence records Automatic bank deposit form Offer and/or confirmation of employment letters Disability insurance adjustment forms coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which would be considered HR Records: Attendance and absence records Automatic bank deposit form Offer and/or confirmation of employment letters Disability insurance adjustment forms Disciplinary memos issued to employee Job application and any attachments coordination and provision of all human resources related support required by employees and Council.
-Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
-Below are examples of which documents which would be considered HR Records: Attendance and absence records Attendance bank deposit form Offer and/or confirmation of employment letters Disability insurance adjustment forms Disciplinary memos issued to employee Job application and any attachments
+"HR Records" Means the records that contain information which is directly related to an individual's hiring, job duties, compensation, performance, and general employment history.
+Below are examples of which documents which would be considered HR Records: Attendance and absence records Automatic bank deposit form Offer and/or confirmation of employment letters Disability insurance adjustment forms Disciplinary memos issued to employee Job application and any attachments Job descriptions Layoff notice issued to employee Job descriptionsLayoff notice issued to employee